AcornDrifter/Drifter/README.md

 The Acorn Archimedes has a unique place in computing history.
 The mobile-computing-age-defining [ARM chip and architecture](https://en.wikipedia.org/wiki/ARM_architecture_family) was designed and developed for the computer.

-As the original author of the Drifter, I didn't particularly look back on the game with any pride or take care to archive development material, or keep much of anything associated with the game.
+As the original author of the Drifter, I didn't particularly look back on the game with any pride or take care to archive development material, or keep much of anything associated with the game for very long.
 More than 25 years after Drifter's release all the details around how it was built are fading.
 It's next-to-impossible to find a copy online or run the game under emulation, let alone look back through any source code.

-I was pleased to discover Jon Abbott of [JASPP](https://forums.jaspp.org.uk/forum/index.php) (Archimedes Software Preservation Project) had already put in some effort to archive Drifter.
-Jon also fixed it for use on versions of RISC OS beyond its original design, making it run on [RISC OS OPEN on Raspberry Pi](https://www.riscosopen.org/content/downloads/raspberry-pi).
+I was pleased to discover some efforts had been made by Jon Abbott of the [JASPP](https://forums.jaspp.org.uk/forum/index.php) (Archimedes Software Preservation Project) to archive and update Drifter.
+Jon fixed it for use on versions of RISC OS beyond its original design, making it run on [RISC OS OPEN on Raspberry Pi](https://www.riscosopen.org/content/downloads/raspberry-pi).

 ## History